 "Marie 's web series about the trials and tribulations of life, dating, and love in Brooklyn has a magical quality to it.
 Between each webisode is a gorgeously lensed and beautifully styled recipe process that relates to the storyline.
 My Life in Sourdough imbues storylines with a feminine, sensual quality, while keeping situational humor at its heart and the connection to food both seamless and natural."

-"New York-based filmmaker and photographer Marie C. has a lofty resume to her name.
-She creates short films for countless inspiring businesses and personalities, is the creative force behind her own offbeat cooking series My Life in Sourdough, and has won several awards for her accomplished work".
+"New York-based filmmaker and photographer Marie C has a lofty resume to her name.
+She creates award-winning short films for countless inspiring businesses and personalities, and is the creative force behind her own alternative cooking web series My Life in Sourdough – now in its third series, with a fourth in the pipeline.
+Modeled loosely on Marie’s own passionate life lived through the most humble of foods, My Life in Sourdough is a romcom-come-cooking show chronicling the culinary adventures of a French girl looking for love as orgasmic as bread making."

 "I am a sucker for a good romantic comedy.
 Even better if it offers a refreshing angle on the single life and better still if it involves the love of food!"